The Grudge 2: Critical response

 The Grudge 2 was not screened in advance for critics.
+Metacritic, which uses a weighted average, assigned the a score of 33 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.

 The film was criticized by several critics for its confusing plot.
 Keith Phipps from The A.V.
 Club wrote, "While The Grudge 2 deserves some credit for creating and sustaining a creepy atmosphere, it doesn't matter much when the plot doesn't go anywhere."
 Pete Vonder Haar from Film Threat found "[t]he same problems that plagued the original are on display here.
 Most notably, the lack of any coherent plot."
 Paul Debrudge from Variety stated, "The story is incidental, as auds merely anticipate the scares."
 Tim Goernert from JoBlo.com "found it really hard to follow the story as well, as there were three of them happening at the same time."

-Follow-ups

-Sequel
+Sequels

-A sequel, The Grudge 3, directed by Nicolas Pesce and set immediately after the events of The Grudge 2, was released on May 12, 2009, starring Aiko Horiuchi as Kayako Saeki and Shimba Tsuchiya as Toshio Saeki, and featuring Matthew Knight reprising his role as Jake Kimble in a cameo appearance.
+A sequel, The Grudge 3, directed by Toby Wilkins and set immediately after the events of The Grudge 2, was released on May 12, 2009, starring Aiko Horiuchi as Kayako Saeki and Shimba Tsuchiya as Toshio Saeki, and featuring Matthew Knight reprising his role as Jake Kimble in a cameo appearance.

-Sidequel

-A sidequel, The Grudge: The Untold Chapter, directed by Nicolas Pesce and set during and after the events of the first three The Grudge films, was released on December 31, 2019, featuring the characters of Kayako and Toshio in cameo appearances.
+A sidequel, The Grudge, directed by Nicolas Pesce and set during and after the events of the first three The Grudge films, was released on December 31, 2019, featuring the characters of Kayako and Toshio in cameo appearances.